DragonBuild/dragon/README.md

 dragon [commands]

 Building -=-=-
-  d|do - Build and Install
+  do - Build and Install
   c|clean - recompile, link, and package your project b|build|make - compile, link, and package your project r|release - Load DragonRelease file over the DragonMake one